Undergrad Advisory Council

 A great way to explore is talking to a professor who knows you from a class, and tell them topics you find interesting.
 If you are unsure of a research area or topic, your academic advisor is a great resource for options and opportunities.
 They will be able to help you figure out which groups at the U are working on related subjects.

-Officer: Dane Gollero
+Chair: Dane Gollero